sutterj/cbrepairservice-site/site/content/products/_index.md

       and impossible job.
 After going to pick up some unexpected but needed supplies it only took a couple hours to finish. "
     author: "Barbara Dubois "
+  - quote: Chris is exceptionally professional and personable.
+He has fixed molding in my bathroom, framed and trimmed a cabinet and closet door.
+The work was done in the allotted time, and was well priced.
+He is my go to person to help me fix up my old house!
+    author: Malia
 full_image: /img/products-full-width.jpg
 pricing:
   heading: "Price Points "